Self-care should feel like a quiet moment to nurture your body, soothe your mind and reconnect with yourself.

 It's easy to assume “natural” means safe but even organic ingredients can cause havoc.

-Essential oils: Non-toxic, plant-based and beloved in wellness… yet they’re one of the top causes of skin reactions found in dermatology clinics.
+Essential oils: Non-toxic, plant-based and absolutely beloved in wellness — yet they're one of the top causes of skin reactions found in dermatology clinics.

-Plant extracts: Aloe, lavender, citrus; soothing for some, irritating for others.
+Plant extracts: Aloe, lavender, citrus — soothing for some, extremely irritating for others.

 The “chemical-free” myth: Everything is made of chemicals, even water.
-The question isn’t “chemical vs. chemical-free” but rather “Does this work for me?”
+The question isn't “chemical vs. chemical-free” but rather “Does this work for me, my system and body?” 💭

 Sometimes the very thing marketed as safe can still trigger reactions depending on your skin type, genetics or environment.